How to invest in index funds

 - U.S. total stock market: Vanguard Total Stock Market Index (VTSAX), Schwab Total Stock Market (SWTSX), iShares Russell 3000 ETF (IWV)

 - Total international stock market: Fidelity International Index Fund (FSPSX), Schwab International Index Fund (SWISX)

-- Total U.S. bond market: Fidelity U.S. Bond Index (FXNAX), Vanguard Total Bond Market (VBTLX)
+- Total U.S. bond market: Fidelity U.S. Bond Index (FXNAX), Vanguard Total Bond Market Index (VBTLX)

-- Total international bond market: SPDR Bloomberg Barclays International Treasury Bond (BWX), Invesco International Corporate Bond (PICB)
+- Total international bond market: SPDR Bloomberg International Treasury Bond ETF (BWX), Invesco International Corporate Bond ETF (PICB)

 Most savvy investors would likely avoid investing in both the S&P 500 and U.S. Total Stock Market funds because the latter includes the former.
-The S&P 500 comprises about 500 of the largest publicly traded companies in the U.S., while the Total Stock Market index tracks all U.S. publicly traded companies.
+The S&P 500 comprises about 500 of the largest publicly traded companies in the U.S., while a total stock market index tracks all U.S. publicly traded companies.

 Beyond this, the way you allocate your money is a personal choice.

 Once you have picked your broker and chosen your fund(s), the hard work is done: all you have left to do is buy your shares.
 However, if you decide to invest in multiple funds, you still have to decide how much to invest in each fund type.